 How to Feng Shui Your Kitchen

-Every Feng Shui expert will tell you that lighting plays a vital part in the kitchen.
+Every Feng Shui expert will tell you that lighting is vital in the kitchen.
 The key is to distribute the light in the area evenly.
-You should take advantage of natural light and make sure that the curtains are not blocking the windows.
+You should take advantage of natural light and ensure the curtains are not blocking the windows.

-One of the essential pieces of the kitchen by the Feng Shui philosophy is the stove.
-The stove represents your career, your resources, and the motivation to achieve success in life.
-As mentioned before, the “commanding position” is significant when it comes to furniture, or in this case - kitchen appliances.
-To be in a commanding position, the stove must be positioned so that you can see the door while cooking without being in line with the door.
-This is what brings control to your career and in your life.
+One of the essential pieces of the kitchen in the Feng Shui philosophy is the stove.
+The stove represents your career, your resources, and the motivation to succeed.
+As mentioned before, the “commanding position” is significant regarding furniture, or in this case - kitchen appliances.
+To be commanding, the stove must be positioned so that you can see the door while cooking without being in line with the door.
+This is what brings control to your career and your life.

 In Feng Shui, stove burners can be seen as sources of wealth.
-When there are more opportunities for wealth, people have more success in their careers.
+When there are more opportunities for wealth, people have more career success.
 To increase the chances for wealth, consumers should increase their stove burners.
 So if you're shopping for a new stove, you may want to look for one with the most burners.

 It would be best if you considered that the stove and the sink must not face one another.
 They represent the fire and water elements, which can lead to conflicts and problems in relationships.
 Suppose you have a small kitchen or don't have a choice; place a green rug between them.
 That will represent the earth element, which will clear up the conflict.